Detailed summary

 It is a first-line (1L) systemic therapy, meaning it is for previously untreated patients.
 They may then have up to 3 more treatments (referred to as second-line (2L), third-line (3L) and fourth-line (4L) therapies), or at any point, may instead transition to receiving best-supportive care (BSC).

 The appraisal compares this treatment against other 1L treatments.
-When modelling this, it includes a simulation of the subsequent treatments that people might receive after each.
+When modelling this, it includes an assumption of the subsequent treatments that people might receive after each.

 For more information, see section 3.2 “Interventions” and 3.3 “The RCC treatment pathway” in the Assessment Report.
 [1]